point-4ward/ps-date-countdown/README.md

 Note that if the type is 'birthday' the sensor will automatically add an apostrophe.

 ## Example configuration.yaml entry
-An example automation to create and refresh the above two sensors daily would be:
+An example automation to create and refresh the above three sensors daily would be:

 ```yaml
 automation: